 Physiology behind a dog’s vision

 Tapetum lucidum is a small tissue layer found right behind the retina.
-The tapetum lucidum reflects visible light back through the retina, making the eye more light-sensitive as it increases the light received by the photo receptors.
+The tapetum lucidum reflects visible light back through the retina.
+This makes the eye more light-sensitive, as it increases the light received by the photo receptors.
 Although the image received might be slightly blurred, dogs will still see better in the dark then any human.